nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

 ## Step 1: Sign in to GCP

-- Click on "Sign in" on the top right corner and sign in with a Google account at: [https://cloud.google.com/](https://cloud.google.com/).
+- Click on "Sign in" on the top right corner and sign in with a Google account at: [https://cloud.google.com/](https://cloud.google.com/) with the Chrome web browser.

 ![](../../images/gcp_images/gcp_login.png "GCP sign in button")